markfairbanks/tidytable/README.md

 A few notes:

-  - The main metric of interest is the time comparison of a tidyverse function vs. its equivalent tidytable function.
   - Comparing times from separate functions won’t be very useful.
 For example - the `summarize()` tests were performed on a different dataset from `case_when()`.
   - `setDTthreads(4)` was used for `data.table` & `tidytable` timings.
   - Modify-by-reference was used in `data.table` when being compared to `dt_mutate()` & `dplyr::mutate()`